nimish15shah/DAG_Processor/README.md

 ```

 ## Without Anaconda
-You can also run the experiment without Anaconda but using a Python virtual environment using the following instructions:
+You can also run the experiment without Anaconda but using a Python virtual environment (Python version 3.7.7 is recommended):
 ```
 # Installation
 git clone git@github.com:nimish15shah/DAG_Processor.git